 Spinal misalignment/s hinders the nervous system’s ability to regulate the body’s stress response.
 This is due to improper nerve signaling and poor blood, and energy flow.
 Chiropractic is a research-oriented, science-based natural medical approach that specializes in addressing spinal issues.
 It gets the body’s natural healing ability to activate returning the body’s natural state of balance.

 Abdallah, Chadi G, and Paul Geha.
 “Chronic Pain and Chronic Stress: Two Sides of the Same Coin?.”
 Chronic stress (Thousand Oaks, Calif.) vol. 1 (2017): 2470547017704763. doi:10.1177/2470547017704763

-The information herein on "Chiropractic For Chronic Stress Relief" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic For Chronic Stress Relief" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST